What we expect

-- choose a research question that fits within one or more of the areas of interest of the research programme of the Welten Institute.
+- choose a research question that fits within one or more of the areas of interest of the research programme of the faculty Educational Sciences.

 - be competent in the English language: English is the language of our research world and as such your publications and dissertation will be in English.

 - have a preliminary conversation with your intended PhD supervisor after which you will be asked to elaborate your research question under his or her guidance into a complete research proposal.

 - invest sufficient time (i.e. at least between 16 and 24 hours per week) during the years of your PhD trajectory into your research; external PhD's often have an agreement with their employers that they can do part of their research during working hours.

 - write approximately one article every year for publication in an internationally recognized scientific journal.

 - participate in the educational activities agreed upon in your individual Education and Supervision Plan.